felladrin/unity3d-mvc/README.md

 ## The containers

 The game objects "Model", "View", "Controller" are containers for any other scripts you create inheriting the MvcBehaviour class, which is mandatorily a model, a view or a controller.
 (Examples coming soon)

+## Separation in Models, Views and Controllers

+In summary, _Models_ hold the data structure, _Views_ hold the references of game objects on scene and _Controllers_ control how the objects will behave on scene, using the data from models and the references from views.